The Disappearance of Alice Creed: Release

 The film was screened at the 2009 London Film Festival, the 2009 Toronto International Film Festival, and the Tribeca Film Festival in 2010.

 After a well-publicised Facebook campaign to choose a cinema to host the World Premiere of the film, Southampton University Student's Union won the event, which took place on 20 April 2010.

 Critical reception

-The Disappearance of Alice Creed holds an 81% approval rating on Rotten Tomatoes, based on 99 reviews with an average rating of 6.9/10.
+The Disappearance of Alice Creed holds an 81% approval rating on Rotten Tomatoes, based on 100 reviews.
 According to Metacritic, which sampled the opinions of 19 critics and calculated a score of 65 out of 100, the film received "generally favorable reviews".

 The film has received a number of four star ratings in the UK press.
 Peter Bradshaw at The Guardian made the following comment about the much discussed plot twists: "There's twist and counter-twist, cross and double-cross, and with each narrative reveal comes a firework display of Big Acting".
 It was well received at the Toronto International Film Festival (TIFF).
 Cameron Bailey, co-director of TIFF, praised J Blakeson's directorial style, claiming that "Not since Reservoir Dogs has a hostage standoff been handled with such intelligence".

 The film was nominated for the Raindance Award at the 2009 British Independent Film Awards.